Welcome to the 2021 Food and Wine Festival. Things are a little different this year, but a number of things are still the same.

 As always, Disney cannot guarantee allergens or cross contamination.
 Always talk to a Chef in real time to assess your risks!

-⭐⭐ Before we dive into the Food and Wine Eats, did you know about our Food Allergen Beginner’s Guide for Disney World?
-Packed with useful and relevant information, it’s your ‘hakuna matata’ guide for eating safely at the parks!
+⭐⭐ Before we dive into the Food and Wine Eats, did you know about the ‘ Food Allergies Made Easy- Disney World Guide’ Packed with useful and relevant information, it’s your ‘hakuna matata’ guide for eating safely at the parks!
 Check out why it’s becoming a must have in the allergen community! ⭐⭐

 How to use this blog post:

 We’re going to be following along with the official Food And Wine Festival Book straight from EPCOT (but I’m not endorsed by Disney in any way!)

 If you don’t have this book in hand, take some notes, bookmark this page, and come back to it when you are ready to tackle the Epcot International Food and Wine Festival!